-The property tax levy in current dollars has been increasing at stable rate of 3.1 percent annually, slightly higher than the 2.7 percent annual increase in the CPI.
-When adjusted for inflation, property tax has risen by an average of 0.4 percent annually over the five-year period; however this is due in large part to the large increase in 2009 over 2008 (3.7 percent increase in constant dollars).
-This trend is revised down from neutral to negative due to the two-year trend of declining property tax revenue when adjusted for inflation.
+The property tax levy in current dollars has increased 11.0 percent since 2008, higher than the 8.9 percent increase in the CPI over the same time frame.
+When adjusted for inflation, property tax rose 1.9 percent from 2008 to 2012.
+This trend is negative due to the two-year trend of declining property tax revenue when adjusted for inflation.
+This trend may be revised to neutral in 2013 if the inflation adjusted property tax levy remains relatively flat.